AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-markdown-topic.md

 ![](images/markdown-topic-side-by-side.png){width="550" align="left"}

-Use this view if you want to view the rendered output in realtime as you edit markdown topics.
+Use this view if you want to view the rendered output in real time as you edit markdown topics.

 **Preview**

 Opening a markdown topic in the Preview mode shows how a topic will be displayed when it is viewed by a user in their browser.
 In this view, all the editing features are removed from the toolbar.
-However, you can stil access the **Save as new versions**, **Lock/unlock** features in the toolbar, and the **File properties** feature in the right panel.
+However, you can still access the **Save as new versions**, **Lock/unlock** features in the toolbar, and the **File properties** feature in the right panel.

 ### Right panel

-The right panel gives you access to the **File properties**  panel.
+The right panel gives you access to the **File properties panel.

 The File Properties has the following two sections: